spencer-shadley/completed-class/19-react/1-tuesday-intro-react/activities/09-Stu_StyleProp/README.md

 - Check out the [React documentation for the style attribute](https://facebook.github.io/react/docs/dom-elements.html#style)

 - Check out the [Inline CSS Section of the React Enlightenment Book](https://www.reactenlightenment.com/react-jsx/5.6.html)

+## Bonus

+- Update the style to make it look cool!